McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 ---

+## 3.5.0

+- **New**: New colors `--PRIMARY-color` and `--SECONDARY-color` were added to provide easier modification of your custom style.
+These two colors are the default for other, more specific color variables.
+You don't need to change anything in your existing custom color stylesheets as those variables get reasonable default values.

+---

 ## 3.4.0

 - **Breaking**: If you had previously overwritten the `custom-footer.html` partial to add visual elements below the content of your page, you have to move this content to the new partial `content-footer.html`. `custom-footer.html` was never meant to contain HTML other than additional styles and JavaScript.